mahdi-shafiei/mangopy-Deep-Research-Survey/README.md

 # Deep-Research-Survey
-Comprehensive Survey of Deep Research
+Systematic Survey of Deep Research

+We will update this repo as soon as possible.